greg7mdp/parallel-hashmap/README.md

 ![mt_stl_flat_par comparison](https://github.com/greg7mdp/parallel-hashmap/blob/master/img/mt_stl_flat_par_both_run2.PNG?raw=true)

-We notice in this last graph that the memory usage peaks, while still smaller than those of the flat_hast_map, are larger that those we saw when populating the parallel_hash_map using a single thread.
+We notice in this last graph that the memory usage peaks, while still smaller than those of the flat_hast_map, are larger that those we saw when populating the *parallel_hash_map* using a single thread.
 The obvious reason is that, when using a single thread, only one of the submaps would resize at a time, ensuring that the peak would only be 1/16th of the one for the *flat_hash_map* (provided of course that the hash function distributes the values somewhat evenly between the submaps).

-When running in multi-threaded mode (in this case eight threads), potentially as many as eight submaps can resize simultaneaously, so for a parallel_hash_map with sixteen submaps the memory peak size can be half as large as the one for the *flat_hash_map*.
+When running in multi-threaded mode (in this case eight threads), potentially as many as eight submaps can resize simultaneaously, so for a *parallel_hash_map* with sixteen submaps the memory peak size can be half as large as the one for the *flat_hash_map*.

-Still, this is a pretty good result, we are now inserting values into our parallel_hash_map three times faster than we were able to do using the *flat_hash_map*, while using a lower memory ceiling.
+Still, this is a pretty good result, we are now inserting values into our *parallel_hash_map* three times faster than we were able to do using the *flat_hash_map*, while using a lower memory ceiling.

+This is significant, as the speed of insertion into a hash map is important in many algorithms, for example removing duplicates in a collection of values.

-### Using the intrinsic parallelism of the parallel_hash_map with internal mutexes
+### Using the intrinsic parallelism of the *parallel_hash_map* with internal mutexes

 It may not be practical to add logic into your program to ensure you use different internal submaps from each thread.
-Still, locking the whole parallel_hash_map for each access would forego taking advantage of its intrinsic parallelism.
+Still, locking the whole *parallel_hash_map* for each access would forego taking advantage of its intrinsic parallelism.

-For that reason, the parallel_hash_map can provide internal locking using the `absl::Mutex` (the default template parameter is `absl::NullMutex`, which does no locking and has no size cost).
-When selecting `absl::Mutex`, one mutex is created for each internal submap at a cost of 8 bytes per submap.
+For that reason, the *parallel_hash_map* can provide internal locking using the `absl::Mutex` (the default template parameter is `absl::NullMutex`, which does no locking and has no size cost).
+When selecting `absl::Mutex`, one mutex is created for each internal submap at a cost of 8 bytes per submap, and the *parallel_hash_map* internally protects each submap access with its associated mutex.

 | map          |  Number of submaps |sizeof(map) |